jiang18/slemm/docs/options.md

 ## Setting options for genomic predictions
 - `--reml` is required.
-- `--num_threads` should be proporly set on a multi-core computer to speed up computations.
+- `--num_threads` should be properly set on a multi-core computer to speed up computations.
 - `--max_heritability` should be set **slightly larger** than the actual (pseudo-)heritability; e.g., `--max_herit 0.4` can be used for dairy milk yield traits because we know they are moderately heritable.
 A large value works but results in unnecessary computation.
 Its default value (0.7) is **unnecessarily** large for most traits.
 - `--iter_weighting` is particularly needed for traits underlain by large-effect QTLs.
 - `--window_size` is only useful when `--iter_weighting` is set.
 Its default value generally works well.

 ## Setting options for GWAS
 - `--lmm` is required.
-- `--num_threads` should be proporly set on a multi-core computer to speed up computations.
+- `--num_threads` should be properly set on a multi-core computer to speed up computations.
 - `--max_heritability` should be set **slightly larger** than the actual (pseudo-)heritability; e.g., `--max_herit 0.4` can be used for dairy milk yield traits because we know they are moderately heritable.
 A large value works but results in unnecessary computation.
 Its default value (0.7) is **unnecessarily** large for most traits.
 - `--window_size` affects the computation of mixed-model associations in `slemm_gwa`.
 The larger `--window_size`, the more accurate approximation of mixed-model associations but the more intensive computations.
 Its default value generally works well for livestock data.
 > [!NOTE]